sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

         Statistical description of measured reading times for all formats.

     size_d : dict
-        Output size description of measured times for all formats.
+        Statistical description of measured file/folder sizes for all formats.
     '''

     # Define all tests for including in statistical description